 • WETH

-In the case of the use of CeFi platforms, as the actual distribution of the deposited Crypto-asset is not communicated by the latter, we can only assume that this Crypto-asset is not converted by the platform in question.
+*As CeFi platforms do not communicate the actual distribution of the deposited cryptoasset, Meria can only assume that it is not converted by the platform.

-Whether you subscribe in fiat or ETH (investment or deposit), your capital is spread over several of these Crypto-assets (note: diversification is not necessarily done over all Crypto-assets at all times).
+Whether you subscribe in fiat currency or ETH (investment or deposit), your capital is split between several of these cryptoassets.

-The notion of maximum exposure to a Crypto-asset is a factor determined by projecting oneself into a scenario in which all the liquidity pools containing that Crypto-asset in question would be totally unbalanced as well as all the funds deposited on the CeFi platforms (whose actual distribution we do not know).
-This is the maximum possible exposure to each crypto-asset taking into account the distribution of protocols, compounders and CeFI platforms at the time of the calculation.
+Maximum exposure to a cryptoasset is determined by anticipating a scenario where all liquidity pools containing that cryptoasset would be totally unbalanced, as well as all funds deposited on CeFi platforms (whose actual distribution is unknown to us).
+This is therefore the maximum possible exposure to each cryptoasset, taking into account the distribution of protocols, compounders and CeFI platforms at the time of calculation.

 • 20% of the funds invested in an ETH-stETH pool